PROJECT PURE HOPE

-A humanitarian initiative committed to working towards providing life-saving medical care and support to children who are victims of the Middle East conflict, regardless of their nationality, religion, or ethnicity.
+Project Pure Hope is an initiative led by a coalition of UK healthcare leaders and humanitarians.
+We are committed to working towards providing life-saving medical care and support to children who are victims of the Middle East conflict, regardless of their nationality, religion, or ethnicity.

 Background

-The ongoing conflict in the Middle East has led to thousands of deaths and injuries of children in the context of strained healthcare systems in the region.
-Providing clearly defined access to short-term specialist care (e.g. for complex trauma, cancer treatment, or psychology therapy) in the UK to a small group of children will significantly improve outcomes and relieve tension on strained systems.
+The ongoing conflict in the Middle East has led to thousands of deaths and injuries of children.
+Healthcare systems in the region who have led the support of injured Gazan civilians are strained.
+Providing clearly defined access to short-term specialist care in the UK (e.g. for complex trauma, cancer treatment, or psychology therapy) to a small group of children will significantly improve outcomes and relieve tension on strained systems.

 We have designed a pathway that will engage relevant stakeholders and will follow a multidisciplinary, patient centred approach.
 The stakeholders who will be involved are: